WFMT: Past hosts

 WFMT is noted for the longevity of various staff members.
-Norman Pellegrini joined the station as an announcer in 1952 and became program director in 1953, holding the position until 1996.
+Norman Pellegrini joined the station as an announcer in 1952, and became program director in 1953, holding the position until disputes with the station owners forced him out in 1996.
 Ray Nordstrand was hired as an announcer, also in 1953.
 He later became the assistant of original owner Bernard Jacobs.
 Nordstrand moved up to the position of president and general manager in 1970.
 After suffering a heart attack in 1993, Nordstrand worked as a part-time consultant to the station.
+Don Tait, who had been called a "a seminal figure in the history of WFMT", worked as a host from June 1972, until his retirement in October 2007.
+His interest in archival recordings of conductors such as Willem Mengelberg, Bruno Walter, and Leopold Stokowski was often reflected in his programming.
+Among the programs he hosted were Collector's Item and Chicago Symphony Retrospective.

 Another key contributor to WFMT's success was Associate Program Director Lois Baum.
 Arriving at the station from KPFK in California in July 1964, Baum produced and oversaw the production of countless spoken arts programs and features.
 She produced the Critic's Choice series, regular broadcasts of reviews and commentary by artist Harry Bouras (whose name was the inspiration for the playful Chicago art group, the "Hairy Who"), theater critic Claudia Cassidy, and journalist and author Herman Kogan.
 Baum selected and programmed plays and readings produced by the BBC and by the National Radio Theater of Chicago, and created The Storytellers, a program devoted to short stories.
 With co-producer George Drury, she created Word of Mouth, a spoken arts program that presented a mixture of rare archival recordings and new studio recordings of poets, novelists, philosophers, scientists, actors and musicians.
-In addition to her extensive work with spoken arts programs, from 1972 until 2009 Lois Baum co-hosted with Norman Pellegrini nationally syndicated broadcasts from the Lyric Opera of Chicago.
+In addition to her extensive work with spoken arts programs, from 1972 until 2009, Lois Baum co-hosted with Norman Pellegrini nationally syndicated broadcasts from the Lyric Opera of Chicago.